 Bradley J. Andreozzi represents clients in complex high-stakes civil litigation, including class action trials and appeals.
 Brad has represented clients in virtually every federal appellate court, including the Supreme Court, and in many trial courts throughout the country.
 Brad is among the relatively small group of lawyers who have tried high-stakes, complex class actions before juries.

-Brad defends clients in class actions under various federal and state consumer protection laws, including the Telephone Consumer Protection Act (TCPA), the Fair and Accurate Credit Transaction Act (FACTA) and many state false advertising statutes.
+Brad defends clients in class actions under the federal securities laws, various federal and state consumer protection laws, including the Telephone Consumer Protection Act (TCPA), the Fair and Accurate Credit Transaction Act (FACTA) and many state false advertising statutes.
 His practice has a particular focus on the development of creative arguments to dismiss or limit claims and defeat class certification.

 Brad represents public companies and auditors in the defense of shareholder class actions and derivative actions, both at trial and appeal.
 He has broad experience litigating challenges to financial statements and audit opinions and a demonstrated ability to distill complex accounting issues into themes and arguments that can persuade a judge or jury.
 He also represents securities issuers in matters before the SEC, advises companies conducting internal investigations and represents companies in the coordinated defense of parallel government and private party civil proceedings.